Toboror/CPPflushEfficiency/README.md

 ### Conclusion:

 In conclusion, the hypothesis was correct.
 Flushing the buffer after every written line is slower than not flushing after writing all lines.

+btw the time complexity is O(N^2), so don't do as I did and change the number of times it runs to 1,000,000.